ulfurae/brewtility/README.md

 # Brewtility
-A website wher users can explore ingredients, calculate stuff and make their own brew recipe.
+A site where users can explore ingredients, calculate stuff and make their own brew recipe.

 Register as a new user, sign in and create ALL the recipies.
 Then log in again and look at your beautilful recipes.